jmoore2081/smackgrc/src/pages/index.md

   will have full control to customize SMACK for your own unique requirements.
   This is not only includes your own branding and colors, but also reports, fields, drop-down values, automation and notifications.
-SMACK GRC is fast to implement, includes powerful dynamic reporting and has valuable functionality which missing in many products in the marketplace.
+SMACK GRC is fast to implement, includes powerful dynamic reporting and has functionality which is missing in many products in the marketplace.
 intro:
   blurbs:
-    - title: 2-3 week implementation time
+    - title: 1 week implementation time
       image: /img/undraw_professor_8lrt.png
       text: >-
         We will upload your existing data and templates during implementation.
+        In most cases everything can be done within 1 week.
 Remote or on-site training and implementation services are available.
 Training is also offered at Park City, Utah or at your preferred location.
     - title: No separate charges for individual modules
       image: /img/undraw_business_analytics_l92d.png
       text: >-
-        Unlike some of our competitors, all modules are included in all plans.
-        SMACK GRC is an Enterprise GRC solution created to meet the needs of the 3 lines of assurance.
+        Unlike others in the industry, all functionality is included in all plans.
+SMACK GRC has wide ranging functionality.
+It is an integrated risk management solution for audit, compliance, risk management, controls, 3rd party compliance and cybersecurity.
+Designed to meet the needs of all 3 lines of assurance.
     - title: Dynamic multi-dimensional reporting
       image: /img/undraw_pie_graph_x9dy.png
       text: >-